NeowayLabs/cloud-machine/README.md

 * **machine:** The file used to describe machine ([see above](#machine-up)). *[Required]*
 * **nodes:** How many machines should be create. *[Required]*

+Sometimes you need use some default value to all your instances, for that leave theses fields empty inside in your *machine spec*, and fill inside of default in your *cloud spec*.
+This is very helpful when you need update you image id or if you want create your infra in another region for example, in this case you only need update in one file.

 Here we have an example of cluster-config

 ```